-As a dedicated conservationist and conservation photographer, I have over 30 years of experience in terrestrial and marine protected area management.
-I specialize in photographing and writing about conservation and environmental issues on the African continent.
-I have been extremely privileged to have worked throughout Africa in some of its most special wild places, including the Kalagadi Desert, Kruger National Park, the Drakensberg Mountains and the sub-antarctic Prince Edward Islands and this has instilled in me a deep passion for Africa, its wild places and its peoples.
+With the years having flown by, I now have over 30 years of experience in conservation in both the marine and terrestrial environments of Africa.
+I have been extremely privileged to have worked across the continent in some of its most special wild places, including the Gabonese and Mozambique forests, Angola’s and East Africa’s marine protected areas, the Kgalagadi and Namibia’s deserts, the bushveld of Zululand and the Kruger National Park, the mountains of the Drakensberg and the offshore islands of the Indian Ocean and the sub-Antarctic Prince Edward Islands.
+These amazing experiences have instilled in me a deep passion for Africa, its wild places and its peoples.

 About Conservation Photography: